-Conference participants not following the official dress code may be disqualified from competitive events, not allowed on stage, or removed from the conference until accepted attire is secured.
+Conference participants not following the official dress code may be disqualified from competitive events or removed from conference virtual calls until accepted attire is secured.
 It is the responsibility of the local chapter advisor to ensure that students comply with the rules established for proper dress.

 For State Career Development Conference (CDC), we will mirror the same dress code utilized for the National DECA Conference (ICDC).
 The only exception is that a student may wear a blazer, sport coat, or business jacket in lieu of the official DECA blazer.

-Please have conversations with your students about appropriate professional dress and screen their students before the sessions begin.
+Please have conversations with your students about appropriate professional dress and screen their students before the sessions begin and before any competitions are recorded.
 The best way to prevent dress code issues is to know the dress code policy, have conversations about the dress code, and possibly have a dress code check prior to the conference.